openhab/openhabian/docs/openhabian-amanda.md

 HEADS UP: You need to provide your storage BEFORE you install Amanda.
 That is, you have to mount the USB stick or disk from your NAS to a directory that is LOCAL to your openHABian box.
 Specifically for Windows users: if you are not familiar with the UNIX filesystem concept and what it means 'to mount' storage, read up on it NOW.
-A generic (German language) intro can be found at http://www.pc-erfahrung.de/linux/linux-mounten.html.)
+Various tutorial can be found on the net such as https://linoxide.com/linux-how-to/how-to-mount-drive-in-linux .
 Google is your friend, but it'll give a lot of answers, each to vary slightly depending on the Linux variant or use case.
 Make sure you ask specific questions such as “how to mount a NAS disk on a raspbian raspberry pi”.
 So NOW, prepare your storage by creating a directory somewhere and by then mounting the USB device or disk you've previously